RagnarB83/ash-documentation/docs/basics.rst

 It is also possible to run ASH within a read-eval-print-loop environment such as iPython.
 This allows for interactive use of ASH.
 See video below for an example.

-If ASH has been set up correctly (PYTHONPATH etc.) and iPython is available (pip install ipython), then ASH within iPython should be straightforward.
+If ASH has been set up correctly (setting PYTHONPATH etc.) and iPython is available (pip install ipython), then ASH within iPython should be straightforward.
-Make sure to use the iPython that uses the same Python as ASH.
+Make sure to use the iPython that uses the same Python environment as ASH.

 .. raw:: html